 What’s the best type of super fund for your 60s+?

-Balanced or moderate super funds are probably best for you.
+Balanced or moderate super funds are often the best super funds for retirees.
 Both have more defensive assets like bonds and cash to smooth your returns and reduce the potential for large losses which becomes more important as you approach retirement and once you’re retired.

 Making a change now can still have a significant impact on your final superannuation balance.